cagelmi/ml-decision-tree/README.md

 4. A new question is displayed, or if a leaf node is reached, the recommended algorithm(s) and associated tips are shown.
 5. The "Next" button becomes "Done" when a final recommendation is displayed.
 6. The user can click "Restart" at any point to clear their history and return to the first question.

-## Motivation

-The primary goal of this project is to provide an educational and practical tool that simplifies the often complex process of choosing the right machine learning algorithm.
-It aims to demystify algorithm selection by breaking it down into manageable steps and providing context-specific advice.

-This tool was inspired by the article "Choosing the Right Machine Learning Algorithm: A Decision Tree Approach" by Iván Palomares Carrascosa.

 ## Getting Started